 So how does the lack of magnetic material affect the sound you might ask?

 Now those of you familiar with the old, long discontinued, Shinkoh resistors may have compared to our slightly magnetic versions, and may therefore be able to nod in agreement to my own experience which is that the Shinkohs sounded more transparent, layered, subtle and elegant, the sound has more density so each instrument retains more of its live character and colour, so you may be pleased to hear the new non-magnetic AN Tants add further texture, a darker background and an even greater sense of immediacy or believability, call it what you like, to what the already fine, but sadly unavailable Shinkohs offered, so these new non-magnetic Tantalum resistors really are a genuine advancement sonically rather than just a pure replacement.

 Pricing Non-Magnetic Tantalum Resistors

-Up to and including 100KOhms the new non-magnetic 2 watt Tantalum versions will be priced at £ 13.75 each as their cost is considerably higher than the standard type, the values over 100KOhm versions are £ 19.25.
+Up to and including 100KOhms the new non-magnetic 2 watt Tantalum versions will be priced at: Open price list as their cost is considerably higher than the standard type, the values over 100KOhm versions are: Open price list

 The ˝ and 1 watt non-magnetic Tantalum resistors are now in stock in a representative range of values, prices are,

 ˝ Watt....Open price list